The Power of Innovation Squads

 Innovation Lead

-• Establishing clear objectives for the squad.
+• Establishing clear objectives.

-• Communicating progress and findings to stakeholders.
+• Communicating progress to stakeholders.

 • Facilitating collaboration among team members.

-• Removing obstacles that hinder innovation efforts.
+• Removing obstacles to innovation efforts.

 Product Manager

-• Creating product roadmaps.
+• Defining product requirements.

 Researcher